Korkmaz puts up 34 as Sixers drop Grizzlies

 Ja Morant led the Grizzlies with 15 points while Jonas Valanciunas added 14 points and 10 rebounds.
 Tyus Jones scored 13 and Brandon Clarke had 11.
 The Grizzlies had won 13 of 16 entering this game and fell to 26-26 overall.

-Korkmaz' fourth 3-pointer gave the Sixers a 45-37 lead with 3:34 remaining in the second quarter.
-Memphis led by one about four minutes into the second, but the Sixers closed on a 28-13 spurt and led 58-44 at halftime thanks in large part to Korkmaz' 20 points on 8-of-9 shooting.
+Korkmaz's fourth 3-pointer gave the Sixers a 45-37 lead with 3:34 remaining in the second quarter.
+Memphis led by one about four minutes into the second, but the Sixers closed on a 28-13 spurt and led 58-44 at halftime thanks in large part to Korkmaz's 20 points on 8-of-9 shooting.

 Jones paced the Grizzlies with 11 off the bench.
 Memphis made just 2 of 8 shots from beyond the arc and committed 11 turnovers by halftime.
 Simmons drove to the basket to cap a 7-0 run just 1:53 into the third and the Sixers' lead ballooned to 65-46.